Updated June 18, 2019 –

 The news media must regain its former stature by adhering to honest, traditional journalistic principles.
 Otherwise, journalists such as Mr. Harwood and their media employers will continue to be irrelevant.

-From the Coach’s Corner, here are related articles:
+From the Coach’s Corner, editor picks:

 Academic Study: Rich Pay More than Their Share in Taxes — The 2016 study by the National Center for Policy Analysis reveals the current tax code is highly progressive.
 It’s entitled, “U.S. Inequality, Fiscal Progressivity, and Work Disincentives: An Intragenerational Accounting.”